aammff/public/potrafi-czytać-i-pisać.md

-please explain the following joke: "jak się nazywa osoba, która nie potrafi czytać i pisać programów komputerowyc? analfabeta"
+please explain the following joke: "jak się nazywa osoba, która nie potrafi czytać i pisać programów komputerowych? analfabeta"

 This joke plays on the similarity between two different meanings of the word "analfabeta," which in Polish means "illiterate" — someone who cannot read or write.